Laurae2/Laurae/README.md

 * Plot up to three variables for Exploratory Data Analysis using 3djs via NVD3, in real-time
 * Plot several variables for Exploratory Data Analysis using 3djs vs Plotly, in real-time
 * Discover rule-based (from decision trees) non-linear relationship between variables, with rules ready to be copied and pasted for data.tables
+* Visualize interactively Color Brewer palettes with unlimited colors (unlike the original palettes), with ready to copy&paste color codes as vectors

 **Optimization:**